jerm-jerm/quartz/content/DND Mystrala/1. The World/1 Locations/2 Minor Places/Solonor's Workshop.md

 On/inside of an island in the Skyshattered Isles outside of [[Valendri]].
+Previously where [[Solonor]] lived. [[Sundara]] lived with Solonor in this workshop for a few months where she began formally studying her magic abilities.